cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 While this approach works, it has some drawbacks:

-- We're back to managing dependencies manually, rather than using Poetry's rich support for dependency management.
+- We're back to handling requirements manually, rather than using Poetry's rich support for dependency management.
 - The check is still not deterministic, because dependencies of dependencies remain unpinned.
-Flake8 is a good example for this: at its core, it aggregates several more specialized analysis tools, and these are still installed without any version constraint.
+Flake8 is a good example for this: At its core, it aggregates several more specialized tools, and these are still installed without any version constraint.

-How about we treat Flake8 as a *development dependency* like we did with Pytest in the previous chapter?
-This would mean that we can use Poetry as a dependency manager, and have Flake8 and its dependencies recorded in `poetry.lock`.

-Let's look at how we used Poetry to install development dependencies into the testing session:
+How about we declare Flake8 as a *development dependency* of our project, like we did with Pytest in the previous chapter?
+Then we could benefit from Poetry as a dependency manager, and have Flake8 and its dependencies recorded in `poetry.lock`.
+Well, there is a catch.
+Look at how we installed development dependencies into the testing session:

 ```python
 session.run("poetry", "install", external=True)